qmk/qmk_firmware/keyboards/handwired/2x4keypad/readme.md

     make handwired/2x4keyapd:default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+Tested on Teensy 2.0 (not 2.0++).
+Instructions for loading firmware:
+*) Launch Teensy Loader app (https://www.pjrc.com/teensy/loader.html)
+*) Open firmware file (produced from the previous "make" step) *) Press "Auto" or the green thick arrow to push firmware onto the board.